lido010209/Portfolio_Luna/README.md

 - **Methodology**
   1. **Data Understanding and Preparation:**
-      - Conducted exploratory data analysis (EDA) to explore the dataset's characteristics and distributions.
+      - Conducted exploratory data analysis (EDA).
-      - Preprocessed the data by handling missing values, converting categorical variables into numerical formats, and normalizing continuous features where necessary.
+      - Preprocessed data by handling missing values, encoding categorical variables, and normalizing features.

   2. **Model Building and Evaluation:**
-      - Built a logistic regression model to assign a lead score from 0 to 100 for each lead, predicting their likelihood of conversion.
+      - Built a logistic regression model to assign lead scores predicting conversion likelihood.
-      - Evaluated the model's performance using metrics such as accuracy, precision, recall, and the F1 score to ensure it met the business needs.
+      - Evaluated performance using accuracy, precision, recall, and F1 score.

   3. **Adjustability for Future Requirements:**
-      - Developed the model with considerations for potential future changes in the company's objectives, allowing for easy adjustments based on evolving data or requirements.
+      - Designed the model for easy adjustments to accommodate evolving data and business objectives.